britaneeelizabeth/ed/_texts/DaisyMillerPlay.md

 WINTERBOURNE: His game?
 What has he to do with a game?

-MADAME DE KATKOFF.
-I don’t defend him: I explain.
-He has selected a hus- band for his young lady, and your superior attractions had somehow to be muffled up.
+MADAME DE KATKOFF: I don’t defend him: I explain.
+He has selected a husband for his young lady, and your superior attractions had somehow to be muffled up.
 You were to be kept out of the way.

-WINTERBOURNE, frowning.
-Because I love her?
-(Correcting himself.)
-I mean, because he thinks so.
+WINTERBOURNE, <i>frowning:</i> Because I love her? <i>(Correcting himself.)</i> I mean, because he thinks so.

-MADAME DE KATKOFF, smiling.
-You see I am right!
+MADAME DE KATKOFF, <i>smiling:</i> You see I am right!
 Because she loves you: he has discovered that!
 So he had the happy thought of saying to me, “Keep Mr. Winterbourne employed, and if the young lady marries my candidate you shall have your letter.”

-WINTERBOURNE.
-Your letter?
+WINTERBOURNE: Your letter?
 What letter?

-MADAME DE KATKOFF.
-A very silly — but very innocent — one that I wrote some ten years ago.
+MADAME DE KATKOFF: A very silly — but very innocent — one that I wrote some ten years ago.

-WINTERBOURNE.
-Why didn’t you ask me to get it?
+WINTERBOURNE: Why didn’t you ask me to get it?

-MADAME DE KATKOFF.
-Because I didn’t want it enough for that; and now I don’t want it all.
+MADAME DE KATKOFF: Because I didn’t want it enough for that; and now I don’t want it all.

-WINTERBOURNE.
-You shall have it — I promise you that.
+WINTERBOURNE: You shall have it — I promise you that.

-MADAME DE KATKOFF.
-You are very generous, after the trick I have played you.
+MADAME DE KATKOFF: You are very generous, after the trick I have played you.

-WINTERBOURNE.
-The trick?
+WINTERBOURNE: The trick?
 Was it all a trick?

-MADAME DE KATKOFF.
-An infamous, pitiless trick!
+MADAME DE KATKOFF: An infamous, pitiless trick!
 I was frightened, I was tempted, I was demoralized; he had me in his power.
 To be cruel to you was bad enough: to be cruel to her was a crime I shall try to expiate!

-WINTERBOURNE, seated, his head in his hands.
-You will excuse me if I feel rather stunned.
+WINTERBOURNE, <i>seated, his head in his hands:</i> You will excuse me if I feel rather stunned.

-MADAME DE KATKOFF, sinking on her knees.
-I ask your forgiveness!
+MADAME DE KATKOFF, <i>sinking on her knees:</i> I ask your forgiveness!
 I have been living in a bad dream.

-WINTERBOURNE.
-Ah, you have hurt me - more than I can say!
+WINTERBOURNE: Ah, you have hurt me - more than I can say!

-MADAME DE KATKOFF, rising to her feet.
-Don’t think of yourself - think of her!
+MADAME DE KATKOFF, <i>rising to her feet:</i> Don’t think of yourself - think of her!
 If I had only met her before, how much sooner I should have done that!
 We will go and find her together; we will bring her back: we will nurse her and comfort her, and make her understand!

-WINTERBOURNE.
-It’s all so extraordinary — and I have only your word for it.
+WINTERBOURNE: It’s all so extraordinary — and I have only your word for it.

-MADAME DE KATKOFF'.
-See if she contradicts me when you tell her you love her!
+MADAME DE KATKOFF: See if she contradicts me when you tell her you love her!
 You don’t venture to deny that.

-WINTERBOURNE.
-I have denied it to myself: why shouldn’t I deny it to you?
+WINTERBOURNE: I have denied it to myself: why shouldn’t I deny it to you?

-MADAME DE KATKOFF.
-You have denied it to yourself?
+MADAME DE KATKOFF: You have denied it to yourself?
 Who, then, had charged you with it?

-WINTERBOURNE.
-You are not consistent, but you are perhaps more con- sistent than I. And you are very deep!
+WINTERBOURNE: You are not consistent, but you are perhaps more consistent than I. And you are very deep!

-MADAME DE KATKOFF.
-I am deep enough to be very sure that from this moment forward I shall be nothing to you.
+MADAME DE KATKOFF: I am deep enough to be very sure that from this moment forward I shall be nothing to you.
 If I have cured you of a baseless passion, that at least is a good work.
 Venture to say that for these three weeks I have satisfied you.

-WINTERBOURNE, turning away.
-You are pitiless - you are terrible!
+WINTERBOURNE, <i>turning away:</i> You are pitiless - you are terrible!

-MADAME DE KATKOFF, looking at him a moment.
-My vanity bleeds: be that my penance!
+MADAME DE KATKOFF, <i>looking at him a moment:</i> My vanity bleeds: be that my penance!
 Don’t lose time.
 Go to her now.

-WINTERBOURNE, in thought, gloomily.
-Dying? — Dying? — Dying?
+WINTERBOURNE, <i>in thought, gloomily:</i> Dying? — Dying? — Dying?

-MADAME DE KATKOFF.
-That was a little for the sake of argument.
+MADAME DE KATKOFF: That was a little for the sake of argument.
 She will live again — for you!

-WINTERBOURNE, in the same tone.
-Gone out with that man?
+WINTERBOURNE, <i>in the same tone:</i> Gone out with that man?
 Always with him!

-MADAME DE KATKOFF.
-My dear friend, she has her little pride, as well as you She pretends to flirt with Giovanelli because her poor, swollen heart whispers to her to be brave!
+MADAME DE KATKOFF: My dear friend, she has her little pride, as well as you She pretends to flirt with Giovanelli because her poor, swollen heart whispers to her to be brave!

-WINTERBOURNE, uncertain.
-Pretends - only pretends?
+WINTERBOURNE, <i>uncertain:</i> Pretends - only pretends?

-MADAME DE KATKOFF, impatient.
-Oh, you have been stupid; but be clever now!
+MADAME DE KATKOFF, <i>impatient:</i> Oh, you have been stupid; but be clever now!

-WINTERBOURNE, after a pause.
-How am I to know that this is not another trick?
+WINTERBOURNE, <i>after a pause:</i> How am I to know that this is not another trick?

-MADAME DE KATKOFF, clasping her hands, but smiling.
-Have mercy on me!
+MADAME DE KATKOFF, <i>clasping her hands, but smiling:</i> Have mercy on me!
 Those words are my punishment!

-WINTERBOURNE.
-I have been an idiot — I have been a brute — I have been a butcher!
+WINTERBOURNE: I have been an idiot — I have been a brute — I have been a butcher!

-MADAME DE KATKOFF.
-Perhaps she has come back.
+MADAME DE KATKOFF: Perhaps she has come back.
 For God’s sake, go and see!

-WINTERBOURNE.
-And if she is still out there?
+WINTERBOURNE: And if she is still out there?
 I can’t talk of these things in the street.

-MADAME DE KATKOFF.
-Bring her home, bring her home!
+MADAME DE KATKOFF: Bring her home, bring her home!
 Every moment’s a danger.
 I offered to go with you; but you would rather go alone.

-WINTERBOURNE, takes up his hat.
-Yes, I would rather go alone.
+WINTERBOURNE, <i>takes up his hat:</i> Yes, I would rather go alone.
 You have hurt me very much; but you shall have your letter.

-MADAME DE KATKOFF.
-I don’t care for my letter now.
-There’s such a weight off my heart that I don’t feel that one.
-(She leaves the room by the right, and Winterbourne is on the point of quitting it on the other side, when Mrs. Walker, Miss Durant, and Charles Reverdy come in, meeting him.)
+MADAME DE KATKOFF: I don’t care for my letter now.
+There’s such a weight off my heart that I don’t feel that one. <i>(She leaves the room by the right, and Winterbourne is on the point of quitting it on the other side, when Mrs. Walker, Miss Durant, and Charles Reverdy come in, meeting him.)</i>

-SCENE SEVENTH.
-WINTERBOURNE, MRS. WALKER, MISS DURANT, REVERDY.
+<p align="center">SCENE SEVENTH.
+Winterbourne, Mrs. Walker, Miss Durant, Reverdy.</p>

-MRS. WALKER.
-Pray, where is your aunt, Mr. Winterbourne?
+MRS. WALKER: Pray, where is your aunt, Mr. Winterbourne?
 I have brought her back her truants.

-WINTERBOURNE.
-She has retired to her room, to nurse a headache produced by the sudden collapse of her illusions.
+WINTERBOURNE: She has retired to her room, to nurse a headache produced by the sudden collapse of her illusions.

-MISS DURANT.
-I thought she would be rather shocked; but Mr. Reverdy assured me that in the Carnival all common laws are sus- pended.
+MISS DURANT: I thought she would be rather shocked; but Mr. Reverdy assured me that in the Carnival all common laws are suspended.

-REVERDY.
-So we thought the law that governs Mrs. Costello’s head- aches might conform to the others.
+REVERDY: So we thought the law that governs Mrs. Costello’s headaches might conform to the others.

-WINTERBOURNE.
-What did you think about the law that governs her temper?
+WINTERBOURNE: What did you think about the law that governs her temper?

-REVERDY.
-Nothing at all, because, so far as I have ascertained, there isn’t any!
+REVERDY: Nothing at all, because, so far as I have ascertained, there isn’t any!

-MRS. WALKER, to Winterbourne.
-They were jostling along, arm in arm, in the midst of the excited populace.
+MRS. WALKER, <i>to Winterbourne:</i> They were jostling along, arm in arm, in the midst of the excited populace.
 I saw them from my carriage, and, having the Consul with me, I immediately overhauled them.
 The young lady had a wonderful disguise, but I recognized her from Mr. Reverdy’s manner.

-MISS DURANT.
-There, sir, I told you you had too much!
+MISS DURANT: There, sir, I told you you had too much!

-REVERDY, aside.
-One needs a good deal, when one’s about to make an offer of one’s heart.
-(Aloud.)
-It takes a vast deal of manner to carry off a tin trumpet!
-(Winterbourne has listened to this absently; he appears restless and preoccupied; walks up, and goes out upon the balcony.)
+REVERDY, <i>aside:</i> One needs a good deal, when one’s about to make an offer of one’s heart. <i>(Aloud.)</i> It takes a vast deal of manner to carry off a tin trumpet! <i>(Winterbourne has listened to this absently; he appears restless and preoccupied; walks up, and goes out upon the balcony.)</i>

-MRS. WALKER, noticing Winterbourne.
-What’s the matter with him? — All I can say is that in my representative position I thought I must interfere.
+MRS. WALKER, <i>noticing Winterbourne:</i> What’s the matter with him? — All I can say is that in my representative position I thought I must interfere.

-REVERDY, aside.
-The wife of the Consul again?
+REVERDY, <i>aside:</i> The wife of the Consul again?
 Our consuls ought to be bachelors!

-MRS. WALKER.
-You were dragging her along, with your arm placed as if you were waltzing.
+MRS. WALKER: You were dragging her along, with your arm placed as if you were waltzing.

-REVERDY.
-That’s very true; we were just trying a few rounds.
+REVERDY: That’s very true; we were just trying a few rounds.

-MRS. WALKER.
-In that dense mass of people, where you were packed like sardines?
+MRS. WALKER: In that dense mass of people, where you were packed like sardines?

-REVERDY.
-We were all turning together; it was all one waltz!
+REVERDY: We were all turning together; it was all one waltz!

-MRS. WALKER, to Miss Durant.
-Mrs. Costello, my dear, will make you dance in earnest!
+MRS. WALKER, <i>to Miss Durant:</i> Mrs. Costello, my dear, will make you dance in earnest!

-MISS DURANT.
-I don’t care for Mrs. Costello now!
+MISS DURANT: I don’t care for Mrs. Costello now!

-REVERDY.
-Let me thank you for those noble words.
-(Aside.)
-You understood, then?
+REVERDY: Let me thank you for those noble words. <i>(Aside.)</i> You understood, then?

-MISS DURANT, ingenuous.
+MISS DURANT, <i>ingenuous:</i> Understood what?
-Understood what ?

-REVERDY.
-What I was saying when she came down on us.
+REVERDY: What I was saying when she came down on us.

-MISS DURANT.
-Oh yes, as far as you had gone!
+MISS DURANT: Oh yes, as far as you had gone!

-REVERDY.
-I must go a little farther.
+REVERDY: I must go a little farther.

-MRS. WALKER, who has gone up to Winterbourne, and comes down with him.
-You may be interested to hear that I saw our little friend in the crowd.
+MRS. WALKER, <i>who has gone up to Winterbourne, and comes down with him:</i> You may be interested to hear that I saw our little friend in the crowd.

-WINTERBOURNE.
-Our little friend?
+WINTERBOURNE: Our little friend?

-MRS. WALKER.
-Whom we tried to save from drowning.
+MRS. WALKER: Whom we tried to save from drowning.
 I didn’t try this time.

-WINTERBOURNE.
-In the crowd, on foot?
+WINTERBOURNE: In the crowd, on foot?

-MRS. WALKER.
-In the thickest and roughest part of it, on Giovanelli’s arm.
+MRS. WALKER: In the thickest and roughest part of it, on Giovanelli’s arm.
 The crush was so dense, it was enough to kill her.

-MISS DURANT.
-They are very good-natured, but you do suffocate!
+MISS DURANT: They are very good-natured, but you do suffocate!

-MRS. WALKER.
-She’ll suffocate easily, in her weak state.
+MRS. WALKER: She’ll suffocate easily, in her weak state.

-WINTERBOURNE.
-Oh, I can’t stand this!
-Excuse me.
-(Exit Winterbourne.)
+WINTERBOURNE: Oh, I can’t stand this!
+Excuse me. <i>(Exit Winterbourne.)</i>

-MRS. WALKER.
-What’s the matter with him, I should like to know?
+MRS. WALKER: What’s the matter with him, I should like to know?

-MISS DURANT.
-He has been like that these three weeks, rushing in and out - always in a fidget.
+MISS DURANT: He has been like that these three weeks, rushing in and out - always in a fidget.

-REVERDY, to Mrs. Walker
-He’s in love with Miss Durant, and he can’t stand the spectacle of our mutual attachment.
+REVERDY, <i>to Mrs. Walker:</i> He’s in love with Miss Durant, and he can’t stand the spectacle of our mutual attachment.

-MISS DURANT, gayly.
-You horrid vain creature!
+MISS DURANT, <i>gayly:</i> You horrid vain creature!
 If that’s all that troubles him!

-REVERDY, aside.
-She’ll accept me!
-(Aloud.)
-Courage - the old lady!
+REVERDY, <i>aside:</i> She’ll accept me! <i>(Aloud.)</i> Courage - the old lady!
-(Enter Mrs. Costello.)
+<i>(Enter Mrs. Costello.)</i>

-SCENE EIGHTH.
-MRS. WALKER, MISS DURANT, REVERDY, MRS. COSTELLO; THEN DAISY,  WINTERBOURNE, GIOVANELLI, MADAME
-DE KATKOFF.
+<p align="center">SCENE EIGHTH.
+Mrs. Walker, Miss Durant, Reverdy, Mrs. Costello;<br>
+then Daisy,  Winterbourne, Giovanelli, Madame de Katkoff.</p>

 MRS. COSTELLO.
 (She stops a moment, looking sternly from Miss Durant to Reverdy.)
 Alice Durant, have you forgotten your education?